Backcountry skiing

-Backcountry skiing (US), also called off-piste (Europe), alpine touring, or out-of-area, is skiing in the backcountry on unmarked or unpatrolled areas either inside or outside a ski resort's boundaries.
+Backcountry skiing (US), also called off-piste (Europe), alpine touring, freeriding or out-of-area, is skiing in the backcountry on unmarked or unpatrolled areas either inside or outside a ski resort's boundaries.
 This contrasts with alpine skiing, which is typically done on groomed trails benefiting from a ski patrol.
-Unlike ski touring, backcountry skiing can include the use of ski lifts including snowcats and helicopters.
+Unlike ski touring, backcountry skiing can – and often does – include the use of ski lifts including snowcats and helicopters.
 Recent improvements in equipment have increased the popularity of the sport.
+As the sport does confront the individual practicing it with the dangers of natural, unprepared alpine terrain like avalanches, it is generally recommended to carry standard safety equipment and to learn beforehand how to behave safely under such conditions.

 Terminology

 The terms "backcountry" and "off-piste" refer to where the skiing is being done, while terms like ski touring, ski mountaineering, telemark, freeriding, and extreme skiing describe what type of skiing is being done.
 Terms for backcountry skiing exist according to how the terrain is accessed, and how close it is to services.
 Backcountry can include the following: